Format guide

 When to Use This Format

-The zero-dead-time flow is its biggest strength.
-There is no waiting for all courts to finish before the next round starts.
-As soon as a match ends, the next one begins.
-This keeps energy high and downtime low.
+The direct flow is its biggest strength.
+There is no waiting for other courts to finish before the next game starts.

-If you have access to 2 or more courts, Winners Lane offers the same "winners rise, losers fall" dynamic but with everyone playing simultaneously and no queue.
-If you need equal match counts for fair standings, Americano is a better fit, since King of the Court inherently gives more matches to the players who keep winning.
+If you have access to 2 or more courts, Winners Lane offers the same "winners rise, losers fall" dynamic with everyone playing simultaneously.
+If you want maximum partner mixing and a broader social rotation, Americano is a better fit.

 Tips for Organizers Running King of the Court

-- Keep matches short.
+• Keep matches short.
 10 to 16 points is the sweet spot.
-Longer matches (24+) stretch queue wait times and slow the rotation.
+Longer matches (24+) slow the rotation.

-- Announce the format clearly.
-Players unfamiliar with King of the Court need to understand the queue system before starting.
+• Announce the format clearly.
+Players unfamiliar with King of the Court need to understand winner-stays-on before starting.
 A quick 30-second explanation saves confusion later.

 Frequently Asked Questions